psakoglou/Advanced-CPP-Design-Patterns-with-Apps/README.md

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+Using universal function wrappers we don't need subclasses anymore, but instead we can comprise the algorithm -- and the dependency graph -- using a sequence of free functions or function objects of a certain type.

 *Usage*

-1) To implement the invariant parts of an algorithm once, and leave it up to subclasses to implement the behavior that can vary.
+1) To implement the invariant parts of an algorithm once, and leave it up to a sequence of free function wrappers to implement the behavior, that can vary.

-2) To control subclasses extensions.
-You can define a template method that calls "hook" operation at specific points, thereby permitting extensions only at those points.

 *Application*

-Input-Processing-Output
+Compute the Nth power of 2 and perform an n-size function composition with a single (or several) input